chris-schmitz/app-launcher/To Dos.md

 ##To Dos
+- [ ] Update the readme and make it perty
 - [ ] Get someone to help you with an app icon and maybe styling
 - [ ] Clean up error handling, it's a mess at the moment
 - [x] Add regular os and icon menus